-Twitter is similar to blogging, but users have to get their message across in 280 characters or less.
-Once you send a ‘tweet’ into your news feed, your followers will be able to instantly view it, retweet, favourite it or reply.
-By using the ‘@’ symbol users can instantly interact and network with others, providing the opportunity to continuously promote your professional brand.
-However, it is important to remember that your tweet’s lifespan will only be around 18 minutes unless it gets engagement, so make it interesting if you want to get noticed.
+After sending a 280 character tweet to your news feed, your followers will be able to instantly view it, retweet, favourite it or reply.
+By using the ‘@’ symbol, users can instantly interact and network with others, providing the opportunity to continuously promote your professional brand.
+However, it is important to remember that the lifespan will only be around 18 minutes unless it gets engagement, so make it interesting if you want to get noticed.

 Twitter is also an excellent and efficient platform to conduct your job search.
 By following the industry, companies and brands you are interested in, you are more likely to build a strong relationship network.
-Furthermore, more companies are establishing separate Twitter accounts purely for internal recruitment providing you with first-hand updates and behind the scenes insights.
+Furthermore, many companies are establishing separate accounts purely for internal recruitment which can provide you with first-hand updates and behind the scenes insights.

-You should try and convey both your personality and professional opinion in your tweets.
+You should try and convey both your personality and professionalism in your tweets.
 Do not jeopardise your image by tweeting something others could take offence to – first impressions are just as important online as they are in real life.

-Facebook is still one of the world’s biggest and most used social network with an estimated 2.27 billion monthly active users.
+Facebook is still one of the world’s biggest and most used social networks with an estimated 2.9 billion monthly active users.
 For this reason it is still a popular choice for people (and businesses).
 Most people will utilise their Facebook page for personal reasons, rather than their professional life, but it is important that you consider what you are putting on it.

-If your Facebook profile is set to private, you do not have to worry as much, but if you want your profile to be public please be aware of posting anything that may be deemed inappropriate.
-Your Facebook page will often be one of the first places a perspective employer will look, so offensive or inappropriate content may put them off before you even get a chance to meet them.
+If your Facebook profile is set to private, you do not have to worry as much, but if you want your profile to be public then please be aware of posting anything that may be deemed inappropriate.
+Your Facebook page will often be one of the first places a prospective employer will look.
+This means that any offensive or inappropriate content may put them off before you even get a chance to meet them.

 To build a strong online presence it is important to promote your profile, whether this is through your CV, covering letter, business card or email signature.